7. Provisions and Contingent Liabilities and Contingent Assets

 The Company has only one class of equity shares having a face value of Rs.5 per share.
 Each shareholder is entitled to one vote per equity share held.
 Dividend proposed by the Board of Directors, if any, is subject to the approval of the shareholders at the Annual General Meeting.
 In the event of liquidation, the equity shareholders are eligible to receive the remaining assets of the Company after distribution of all preferential amounts, in proportion to their shareholding.

-i) The Company has issued 4,445,714 Equity Shares having a face value of Rs 10 each during the previous year pursuant to the Scheme of Arrangement.
-Refer note 45 for further details.
+i) The Company has issued 4,445,714 Equity Shares having a face value of Rs 10 each during the financial year 2022-23 pursuant to the Scheme of Arrangement.

-ii) The Company has issued and allotted 3,55,65,712 fully paid up ‘bonus shares' at par in proportion of 4 new equity shares of Rs 5 each for every one existing fully paid up equity share of Rs 5 each held on the record date of 25 July 2023.
+ii) During the financial year 2023-24, the Company has issued and allotted 3,55,65,712 fully paid up ‘bonus shares' at par in proportion of 4 new equity shares of Rs 5 each for every one existing fully paid up equity share of Rs 5 each held on the record date of 25 July 2023.

 General reserve represents appropriation of retained earnings and are available for distribution to the shareholders.
 The general reserve is used from time to time to transfer profits from retained earnings for appropriation purposes.
 As the general reserve is created by a transfer from one component of equity to another and is not an item of other comprehensive income, items included in the general reserve will not be reclassified subsequently to profit or loss except to the extent permitted as per Companies Act,2013 and rules made thereunder.